 Art Center South Florida Residency

-For two months I had the privilege of a residency in Miami at the Art Center South Florida.
+I began my mixed media works during the two months I had the privilege of a residency in Miami at the Art Center South Florida.
 During this time I took a lot of photographs inspired by the tropical fruits at the Kampong.
+I also photographed their honeybee colony.
 Since this was a new place and new subject matter, I took the opportunity to explore new art media.
 I developed a method to apply metallic pigments to aluminum panel and used the photography from the Kampong to create photo transfers on the panels.
 Then I finished the panels with a ultraviolet blocking spray so they can be enjoyed without glass.
 The subtle sparkle of the pigments under the images makes them appear to glow from within and cannot be fully appreciated in a reproduction.
 The Kampong garden, which is part of the National Tropical Botanical Garden was the home and living laboratory of Dr. David Fairchild.
 Dr Fairchild served as the head of Foreign Seed and Plant Introduction at the USA department of agriculture.
 He introduced some 30,000 varieties of plants to the USA and is responsible for the introduction of many of the tropical foods in the American agriculture and diet.
 Today his former home is a living laboratory and educational center where food bearing, medicinal and ornamental tropical plants from around the world are grown and studied.
 They have plants rarely seen in the USA including a gigantic Banyon tree the size of an apartment building.

 Bees & Beekeeping